 - The “–downloadassets” flag was introduced with macOS Mojave.
 It supposedly downloads on-demand assets which may be required during installation.
 This is presumably helpful for offline installations, though I’ve never noticed any difference in online or offline installations when using it.
 I wouldn’t bother with it, but add it if you like.

 - Older versions of macOS used an “–applicationpath” flag in this command, but this is now deprecated and will cause an error if used.
-Use the command we have provided above, instead of referring to guides which were written for previous versions of macOS.
+Use the command we have provided above instead of referring to guides that were written for previous versions of macOS.

-6) Press Enter to issue the command, and enter your password when prompted (you won’t see the password being typed in Terminal).
+6) Press enter to issue the command, and type your password when prompted (you won’t see the password being typed in Terminal).

-Terminal will provide readout of the external drive being erased, and of the installer files being copied onto it.
-When Terminal declares that the drive has been successfully created, look for it on your desktop under Install macOS 12 Beta.
+Terminal will provide a readout of the external drive being erased and of the installer files being copied onto it.
+When Terminal declares that the drive has been created, locate it on your desktop under Install macOS Monterey or Install macOS Monterey beta.

-1) Shut down the computer you wish to install the beta on, and insert the USB drive.
+1) Shut down the computer you wish to install the OS on and insert your newly-created external installer drive.

 3) The Startup Manager will show a list of bootable drives.
-Select Install macOS 12 Beta to boot from the installer.
+Select Install macOS Monterey to boot from the installer.